 What do you hope to gain professionally from the Wharton MBA?
 (500 words)

-Explain how you have reflected on the previous decision about your application, and discuss any updates to your candidacy (e.g., changes in your professional life, additional coursework, extracurricular/volunteer engagements).
+Please use this space to share with the Admissions Committee how you have reflected and grown since your previous application and discuss any relevant updates to your candidacy (e.g., changes in your professional life, additional coursework, and extracurricular/volunteer engagements).
 (250 words)

 |ROUND||APPLICATION DEADLINE||INTERVIEW INVITATIONS||DECISIONS|